Bell Logo

 In 1968, Saul Bass & Associates was commissioned to design the Bell System corporate identity.
 Saul Bass himself, who was also a director, photographer, and typographer, took over the business.
 It was he who once created the legendary intros to the films of Alfred Joseph Hitchcock.

-The designer noticed that the Bell logo became simpler and simpler every year, so he decided to make it minimalistic and removed the remaining inscriptions.
+The designer noticed that the Bell logo had become simpler each year, so he decided to make it minimalist and remove the remaining inscriptions.
 The bell acquired a modern look, expressed in a clear geometric shape and the absence of dividing lines.

 1977 – 1994